wizardozi/time-tracker-cli/README.md

 ---

-Let me know if you want to add support for a `--help` flag or command-line arguments down the line!
+Let me know if you want to add support for a `--help` flag or command-line arguments down the line.